-Top 5 Best Live Rock Music Clubs and Bars on Bourbon Street in New Orleans, Louisiana
+Top 5 Best Live Rock Music Bars on Bourbon Street in New Orleans

 The Big Easy.
-The Crescent City.
-NOLA!!
+Crescent City.
+NOLA!
 According to About.com, it's still one of the Top 10 tourist destinations in the United States.
 The city is rich in tradition with parades, Mardi Gras, throwing and catching beads and of course its beloved Saints.
-But it is perhaps best know as a music town, and even after the devastating effects of Hurricane Katrina, the music scene is especially alive and well all over the French Quarter.
+But it is perhaps best known as a music town, and even after the devastating effects of Hurricane Katrina, the music scene is especially alive and well all over the French Quarter.

-New Orleans is historically well-known as the birthplace of jazz - and has also been heavily influenced by Zydeco and Delta Blues.
+New Orleans is historically well-known as the birthplace of jazz.
+The music scene has also been heavily influenced by Zydeco and Delta Blues.
 You still can see some amazing street performers if you take a walk up Royal St., wander around Jackson Square, or stroll the Riverwalk along the Mississippi.

 What follows are the top clubs and bars within walking distance of the best hotels that you'll want to visit to hear and see some of the greatest rock cover bands in the world.
 Let's start at Canal and take a walk up Bourbon Street!